wojciechmo/seq2seq/README.md

 <img src="https://s13.postimg.org/gjzsdui8n/image.png" width="600">

 Network generally learns to translate unseen sentences from Spanish to English.
 Sometimes translations are perfect, sometimes mistakes are minor and sometimes output have little common with input.
-All things considered, it suprassed my expectations.
+All things considered, it surpassed my expectations.
 Trainig was done around 100 000 pairs of spanish-english sentences.
 Spanish vocabulary size was around 16 000 and English around 8 000 words.
 Embeddings were attached to inputs both in encoder and decoder.

 **Perfect translations:**<br />
 Conoci al rey. - I met the king.<br />